Practical information

 ESN Dutch Language Courses

-The Erasmus Student Network (ESN) provides Dutch courses at both beginner and intermediate (if you already have some knowledge of Dutch) levels, for students with little to some background in Dutch, respectively.
+The Erasmus Student Network (ESN) provides Dutch courses at both beginner and intermediate levels, for students with little to some background in Dutch, respectively.
 These classes are taught by volunteers, cost €8, and cover practical phrases concerning different themes such as introducing yourself and navigating.
-For more information about these courses, refer to this link.
+For more information about these courses, refer to ESN Utrecht for the Dutch language course.

 Babel and Utrecht Summer School Dutch Language Courses